-The risk management function is led by the Head of Risk & Compliance and is responsible for the design and implementation of the risk management system.
+The risk management function is led by the Director of Risk & Compliance and is responsible for the design and implementation of the risk management system.
 It oversees the identification, measurement, monitoring, management and reporting of all risk types.
 The company's risk profile is stable and is currently dominated by underwriting risk and market risk.
 Other key risks which the company faces includes credit, liquidity, operational, cyber, strategic, reputational and conduct risks.
-The risk management function reports to the Finance Director with additional reporting lines directly to the CEO and Board of Directors.
+The risk management function reports to the Director of Risk & Compliance with additional reporting lines directly to the CEO and Board of Directors.